Integrated-Quantum-Photonics-Group/pleasant/docs/index.rst

 Attribution
 -----------

-If you are publishing any work based on using pleasant as an analysis tool, please mention it e.g. in the methods section and consider citing the original scientific work that this package was written for:
+If you are publishing any work based on using PLEasant as an analysis tool, please mention it e.g. in the methods section and consider citing the original scientific work that this package was written for:

-`Optically coherent nitrogen-vacancy defect centers in diamond nanostructures <https://arxiv.org/abs/2203.05605>`_
+`Optically coherent nitrogen-vacancy defect centers in diamond nanostructures <https://doi.org/10.1103/PhysRevX.13.011042>`_

 Features
 --------